 - The Jews were very strong on oral tradition and memorized whole chunks of Scripture.
 I’m so glad that as a child I too was taught to memorize Scripture.
 I often draw upon it for spiritual nourishment and for spiritual warfare.

-- As mentioned in an earlier blog, George Muller that man of faith states, “The first great and primary business to which I ought to attend every day is to have my soul happy in the Lord.”
+- George Muller that man of faith states, “The first great and primary business to which I ought to attend every day is to have my soul happy in the Lord.”
 (Source unknown) He did that by reading the Bible and praying in faith.
+This radically changed his life along with Madam Guyon.
+The separate article on Meditation expands this approach.
 Develop that discipline before your tasks of the day take over and distract you.

 - For those of us who disciple others we must live in the Word (Josh 1:8) and teach the Word at every opportunity.
 If we don’t do that then we are more into mentoring than discipleship.